VoIP Security Best Practices Every Business Should Follow

 3. Keep Software and Hardware Updated

-• Regularly update VoIP apps and firmware.
+• Regularly update VoIP applications and firmware.

 4. Use a Secure Network

-• Enable firewalls to block suspicious traffic.
+• Enable firewalls to filter and block suspicious traffic.

 5. Monitor Call Activity

-• Track call logs for irregular activity.
+• Reviewing call logs regularly for unusual activity.

-• Limit international calling if not needed.
+• Restricting international calling if not required.

 6. Train Employees on Security Awareness

-• Report suspicious activity immediately.
+• Report any unusual activity to the IT department immediately.

-7. Work with a Trusted Provider
+7. Work with a Trusted VoIP Provider

-• 99.9% uptime guarantees.
+• 99.9% uptime guarantees for reliability.

-• Built-in fraud monitoring tools.
+• Built-in fraud detection and monitoring tools.

 FAQs About VoIP Security